Mahmoudz/Porto/README.md

 <Summary>Sub-Actions</Summary>
 <br>

 SubActions are designed to eliminate code duplication in Actions.
-Don't get confused!
-SubActions do not replace Tasks.

-While Tasks allows Actions to share a piece of functionality.
-SubActions allows Actions to share a sequence of Tasks.
+SubActions allow Actions to share a sequence of Tasks, while Tasks allows Actions to share a piece of functionality.

 The SubActions are created to solve a problem.
-The problem is:
-Sometimes you need to reuse a big chunk of business logic in multiple Actions.
-That chunk of code is already calling some Tasks. *(Remember a Task SHOULD NOT call other Tasks)* so how shall you reuse that chunk of code without creating a Task!
-The solution is create a SubAction.
+Sometimes a big chunk of business logic is reused in multiple Actions, and that code is already calling some Tasks.
+In such cases, the solution is to create a SubAction.

-Detailed Example: assuming an Action `A1` is calling Task1, Task2 and Task3.
-And another Action `A2` is calling Task2, Task3, Task4 and Task5.
+For example, assuming an Action `A1` is calling Task1, Task2 and Task3, and another Action `A2` is calling Task2, Task3, Task4, and Task5.
 Notice both Actions are calling Tasks 2 and 3.
-To eliminate code duplication we can create a SubAction that contains all the common code between both Actions.
+To eliminate code duplication, we can create a SubAction that contains all the common code between both Actions.

 #### Principles:
 - Sub-Actions MUST call Tasks.
-If a Sub-Actions is doing all the business logic, without the help of at least 1 Tasks, it probably shouldn't be a Sub-Action but a Task instead.
+If a Sub-Action is doing all the business logic without the help of at least one Task, it probably shouldn't be a Sub-Action but a Task instead.
-- A Sub-Action MAY retrieves data from Tasks and pass data to another Task.
+- A Sub-Action MAY retrieve data from Tasks and pass data to another Task.
-- A Sub-Action MAY call multiple Tasks.
-(They can even call Tasks from other Containers as well!).
+- A Sub-Action MAY call multiple Tasks (they can even call Tasks from other Containers).
 - Sub-Actions MAY return data to the Action.
-- Sub-Action SHOULD NOT return a response. (the Controller job is to return a response).
+- Sub-Action SHOULD NOT return a response (the Controller job is to return a response).
-- Sub-Action SHOULD NOT call another Sub-Action. (try to avoid that as much as possible).
+- Sub-Action SHOULD NOT call another Sub-Action (try to avoid that as much as possible).
 - Sub-Action SHOULD be used from Actions.
-However, they can be used from Events, Commands and/or other Classes.
+However, they can be used from Events, Commands, and/or other Classes.
 But they SHOULD NOT be used from Controllers or Tasks.
 - Every Sub-Action SHOULD have only a single function named `run()`.

 ***

 </Details>

 <br>